Operation Skorpion: Halfaya Pass

 The Western Desert, is about 240 mi wide, from Mersa Matruh in Egypt to Gazala on the Libyan coast.
 The Sand Sea 150 mi inland to the south, marks the limit of the desert, which is widest at Giarabub and Siwa Oasis.
 In British parlance, the Western Desert came to include eastern Cyrenaica in Libya.
 From the coast, extending inland lies a raised, flat plain of stony desert about 500 ft above sea level, 200–300 km wide, with the Sand Sea beyond.
-Westwards from Sofafi in Egypt, there are few places where the escarpment can be traversed north–south by wheeled or tracked vehicles.
+Westwards from Sofafi in Egypt, there are few places where the escarpment can be traversed north to south by wheeled or tracked vehicles.
 The Litoranea Balbo (Via Balbia) was the only paved road.
 Scorpions, vipers and flies populate the region, which is inhabited by a small number of Bedouin nomads.
 Halfaya Pass is a gap in the escarpment near Sollum, about 1 km inland.
 In Operation Brevity (15–16 May), British forces attacked through Halfaya Pass, against the desert flank of the Axis forces.
 The attack was intended to reach Sidi Azeiz, beyond Fort Capuzzo in Libya and destroy any Axis forces met during the advance.
-The attack was repulsed except at the pass, which was captured by the 2nd Battalion Scots Guards and then garrisoned by the 3rd Battalion Coldstream Guards (Lieutenant-Colonel J. Moubray), a squadron of Infantry tanks from the 4th Royal Tank Regiment (4th RTR, Major C. G. Miles), field, anti-tank and anti-aircraft guns, with the 7th Support Group of the 7th Armoured Division on the southern flank.
+The attack was repulsed except at the pass, which was captured by the 2nd Battalion Scots Guards and then garrisoned by the 3rd Battalion Coldstream Guards (Lieutenant-Colonel John Moubray), a squadron of Infantry tanks from the 4th Royal Tank Regiment (4th RTR, Major C. G. Miles), field, anti-tank and anti-aircraft guns, with the 7th Support Group of the 7th Armoured Division on the southern flank.